-Male frogs have tremendously diverse vocalizations.
-The sounds they produce have different meanings to different listeners.
-Female frogs might assess the quality of a male through a call.
-Male frogs might decide whether or not to fight based on a the sound of a call.
-Predators often use calls to turn male frogs into a tasty treat.
-For people, the calls of frogs signal many things, such as the change of seasons, the warmth of summer, or the arrival of rain.
+Male frogs have tremendously diverse vocalizations, and their sounds can mean different things depending on the listener.
+Female frogs might assess the quality of a male through the nuances of his call.
+Male frogs might decide whether or not to fight based on a the sound of another male's call.
+Predators might think the song signals a tasty treat.
+People might interpret the songs as a sign of the change of seasons.

 The playlist to the left shows four short videos of American Toad breeding behavior.
 The first video shows two toads calling to each other.
 The second video shows a toad calling next to a spring peeper.
 The third video shows some male toads trying to break apart two amplexed pairs of toads.
 The fourth video shows a group of four males battling each other to mate with a single female toad.